Guidance for Local Cultural Councils and their Grantees in Response to COVID-19

 Again, LCCs can provide a conditional approval to the applicant contingent upon creating an accessible plan for their program.

 If a person with a disability requests accommodation to complete the application, what are ways in which we can provide reasonable accommodation?

 You may provide one-on-one assistance to support an applicant, including walking through the application sections by section, helping an applicant copy and paste text to go into the sections, and in providing assistance in whatever way they may require within reason.
 You may also allow as an LCC to accept video or audio files from applicants with disabilities where the current application is inaccessible.
-Please check with your Community Initiative program staff contact for additional guidance.
+Please check with your Community Initiative staff contact for additional guidance.

 Can we use the grant cycle to support COVID-19 relief efforts?

 Yes, LCCs can develop criteria and a process for awarding COVID-19 relief grants to organizations and/or individuals through its FY21 grant cycle.
 This should be included in your posted local priorities.
 Typically, relief grants cover:

 Losses experienced by the organization or individual – such as list income or lost revenue related to closures,

 Expenses related to making their programming/work viable in the current COVID-19 environment – such as technology cost, costs associated with new safety requirements, etc.